arjunssharma/CSC573LAB/README.txt

          "cd C:\Program Files\Wireshark"

-4. In the command prompt, To take wireshark capture at an interface(eth1) of a particular PC(PC1 - 172.17.0.2), the port number would be 1702(last four digit
+4. Open connection.txt file to view wireshark commands for respective PC.

-   s from its IP), similary for PC2 with 172.17.0.3 it would be 1703.
+5. In the command prompt, To take wireshark capture at an interface(eth1) of a particular PC(PC1 - 172.17.0.2), the port number would be 1702(last four digits from its IP), similary for PC2 with 172.17.0.3 it would be 1703.

 #Importantly we should use IP of the reserved host from VCL which is(in my case 152.46.19.96), the only parameter that varies for different PC's is the part